 Tip: Make your night out for special dinner even more memorable, and surprise your loved one with a stretched limousine.
-Our chauffeur will take care of your transport from hotel to the restaurant of your choice, with extra services like a bouquet of flowers, personalized cards and balloons, and a large selection of drinks including Champagne.
+Our chauffeur will take care of your transport from the hotel to the restaurant of your choice, with extra services like a bouquet of flowers, personalized cards and balloons, and a large selection of drinks, including Champagne.
 One hour’s rental will give enough time for you to enjoy a short sightseeing tour around town before getting to your destination.

 The Petřínské Terasy Restaurant

-This restaurant, which is situated midway up Petřín Hill, has a great view of Prague and is decorated like a Slovak country house.
+This restaurant, situated midway up Petřín Hill, has a great view of Prague and is decorated like a Slovak country house.
 The food consists of authentic Czech and international dishes, and accompanying the dinner is live dulcimer music.
 To travel here, catch the funicular to Nebozizek.

 Opening Times: 12:00 to 23:00, Saturdays, Sundays 11:00 to 23:00.
 Prices range from 160CZK to 280CZK.
 Website: www.petrinsketerasy.cz